TheTPRC/.github/profile/README.md

-## Welcome to the TPRC Organization on GitHub.
+# Welcome to the TPRC Organization on GitHub.
+>[!NOTE]

-To view the repositories and contribute to code development, you must have an authorized account.
+>To view the repositories and contribute to code development, you must have authorized account.

-To create a github account click [here](https://github.com/signup).
+If you ended up here by mistake, try going to the user's [Homepage](https://github.com/TheTPRC).

+## Quick steps
+- Click [here](https://github.com/signup) if you need create a GitHub account.
-If you already have an account and want to be added to the Organization, please [contact us](mailto:git@tprc.nl).
+- Then contact an [Administrator](mailto:git@tprc.nl) to be added to the Organization.

+>[!WARNING]
+> We only accept accounts with active 2FA, if you need help, [contact us](mailto:git@tprc.nl).